AcademySoftwareFoundation/rez/docs/source/managing_packages.rst

 current runtimes are using the package.
 They won't be affected if the package is ignored, but could break if it is removed.

-To facilitate this workflow, ``rez-rm`` lets you remove all packages that have been ignored for longer than N days (using the timestamp of the :file:`.ignore{{version}}` file).
+To facilitate this workflow, :ref:`rez-rm` lets you remove all packages that have been ignored for longer than N days (using the timestamp of the :file:`.ignore{{version}}` file).
 Here we remove all packages that have been ignored for 30 days or longer: